tfnico/prefs/README.md

 - Separate mac stuff from linux specific stuff (using vcsh?)
 - Incorporate puppet (with homebrew on mac)
 - Figure out how to manage keys
+- Get the .ssh config into some private repo

 Discrepancies on Mac:
 - Terminal is different